sulfurcfa/Sulfur/README.md

 ```

 ## Implementation details
-We have implemented a proof-of-concept implementation of our system as discussed in the paper.
-Most of the implementatiom changes were made to Linux and ARM Trusted Firmware.
-In Linux we have added support for system configuration protection, Sulfur gates to save/restore process context, and simulated the page fault overheads by making SMC in page fault handler.
-In ARM TF, We have added our sulfur monitor handler, which writes the system registers and checks policies.
-We were able to map the NW memmory to SW and update the NW memory from ARM-TF (sulfur monitor) on Rpi 3B+ platform.
-For FVP, We have made the changes in ARM TF for mapping NW memory to SW.
-We verified that the memory is being mapped,  however, we were not able to access the NW memory from ARM TF.
+We have developed a proof-of-concept implementation of our system as described in the paper.
+Most of the modifications were made to Linux and ARM Trusted Firmware (ARM-TF).

+In Linux, we added support for system configuration protection, introduced Sulfur gates to save and restore process context, and simulated page fault overheads by invoking SMC calls in the page fault handler.

+In ARM-TF, we implemented our Sulfur monitor handler, which writes to system registers and enforces policies.
+On the Raspberry Pi 3B+ platform, we were able to map the Normal World (NW) memory to the Secure World (SW) and update the NW memory from ARM-TF (via the Sulfur monitor).

+For FVP, we applied changes in ARM-TF to enable mapping of NW memory to SW.
+While we verified that the memory mapping was successful, we were not able to access NW memory directly from ARM-TF.

-We have implemented protection for System configuration as discussed below.
+We have implemented protection for system configuration as described below.
-We replaced MSR instructions with SMC calls.
-There are some corner cases where we were unable to replace those calls.
-In the SMC handler, we have defined policy logic prototypes for each register.
+To achieve this, we replaced MSR instructions with SMC calls.
+There are a few corner cases where these calls could not be replaced.
+In the SMC handler, we defined policy logic prototypes for each system register.

-We implemented a prototype policy for SCTLR_EL1, which checks if the WXN (Write XOR eXecute) bit is enabled or not.
-If the policy check passes, then we allow the write, and the write is performed from the SMC handler.
-This ensures that the kernel is unable to directly write to any system registers.
+As a prototype, we implemented a policy for SCTLR_EL1, which checks whether the WXN (Write XOR eXecute) bit is enabled.
+If the policy check passes, the write is permitted and carried out from the SMC handler.
+This ensures that the kernel cannot directly write to any system registers.

-There are some special registers that require specific configurations to be enabled.
-In our implementation, we invoked an empty SMC call to EL3 to account for the correct overhead, and we are writing to that register from Linux.Similarly, if other special registers are required, we can provide the appropriate parameters to Linux and to ARM Trusted Firmware to enable them, and we can also add them into the policy.
+Some special registers require specific configurations to be enabled.
+In our implementation, we invoked an empty SMC call to EL3 to correctly account for the overhead, while the actual write is still performed from Linux.
+Similarly, if other special registers are required, we can provide the necessary parameters to Linux and ARM Trusted Firmware to enable them, and extend the policy accordingly.

-Our system is developed on FVP and we ran and evaluated on RPi 3.
-To reproduce the numbers reported in the paper, the system must be run on Rpi 3 B+.
+Our system was developed on FVP and evaluated on the Raspberry Pi 3.
+To reproduce the performance numbers reported in the paper, the system must be run on a Raspberry Pi 3 B+.

 ## Accessing FVP Terminals Without GUI